Tomographic measurement of the intergalactic gas pressure through galaxy-tSZ cross-correlations: Results

-The corresponding constraints on $1-\bH$ for all redshift bins are shown in the main panel of Fig.\!~\ref{fig:bh} as black circles with error bars (corresponding to the median and 68\% confidence interval).
-These results are summarized in Table \ref{tab:results}, where column 3 shows the maximum-likelihood value of $1-\bH$, while column 4 lists the peak of the marginalized 1-dimensional distribution and the confidence interval corresponding to the equal-probability values encompassing a total probability of 0.68.
+The corresponding constraints on $1-\bH$ for all redshift bins are shown in the main panel of Fig.\!~\ref{fig:bh} as black circles with error bars.
+These values, which are also given explicitly in column 4 of Table \ref{tab:results}, correspond to the peak of the 1-dimensional distribution of $1-\bH$ and to the equal-probability values encompassing a total probability of 0.68.
+We report our results on departures from our fiducial model (other data points in Fig.\!~\ref{fig:bh}) in Section \ref{ssec:results.syst}.

+In Table \ref{tab:results}, column 3 shows the maximum-likelihood value of $1-\bH$.
 Columns 6 and 7 of the same table list the reduced $\chi^2$ values for each sample and their associated probability-to-exceed (PTE), respectively.
 In all cases we find that the model described in Section \ref{sec:theory} is able to describe the data with no evidence for a significant statistical tension.
 The top panel of Fig.\!~\ref{fig:bh} shows the normalised redshift distributions of the different bins used in this analysis, and can be used to visually assess the level of correlation between the different measurements.

-We see that, while we are able to measure $1-\bH$ to a reasonable accuracy ($\sim12\%$) in all of the \wisc~ redshift bins, the sensitivity for the 2MPZ sample is much poorer.
+We see that, while we are able to measure $1-\bH$ to a reasonable accuracy ($\sim5-10\%$) in all of the \wisc~ redshift bins, the sensitivity for the 2MPZ sample is much poorer.
 This is not entirely unexpected: even though the cross-correlation between the Compton-$y$ map and the 2MPZ catalogue yields the highest signal-to-noise ratio of all the samples used here, the low-redshift range covered by this sample implies that the signal is strongly dominated by the 1-halo term.
 This can be seen in the top right panel of Fig.\!~\ref{fig:cls}.
 The constraining power of the 2MPZ cross-correlation degrades significantly since, as we have already described, we can only obtain reliable constraints on $1-\bH$ from the 2-halo contribution.